Market Update for September 27th

 –

-Please visit our Instagram page for the latest updates.
+Please visit our website or Instagram page for the latest updates.

 –

-In addition to the freshest fruits and vegetables, you’ll find home-kitchen baked goods, freshly baked bread, cookies, pastries, jam, beef jerky, honey, nuts, dried fruit, organic eggs, fresh flowers and live garden plants, hummus and salsa, pasta and sauce, fresh local seafood, seasoning blends for dips, marinades, and rubs, microgreens, mushrooms, tamales, yogurt, and sausage.
+In addition to the freshest fruits and vegetables, you’ll find fresh coffee, home-kitchen baked goods, freshly baked bread, cheese, cookies, pastries, jam, honey, nuts, dried fruit, organic eggs, fresh flowers and live garden plants, hummus and salsa, pasta and sauce, fresh local seafood, seasoning blends for dips, marinades, and rubs, microgreens, mushrooms, tamales, soups, tea, yogurt, and sausage.

 –